 Tech toys like the FitBit can allow employees to share their progress with others in the office, and regular competitions can be had to see who works out the most or who has the most steps in a week.
 Other options like gaming apps can be done on one’s time; however, these games offer cross-office bonding and great conversation in the office the next day.

 Other games like Pokémon Go are ideal because they require workers to physically travel around the office or town looking for Pokémon.
 Augmented reality games like this are a great way to create some friendly competition within the office or even between competing offices.

 Rewards for the office winners could be something as simple as lunch for the team or a Friday afternoon off.

 Another one of the reasons that millennials are a great asset to businesses is because of the value they put on a healthy lifestyle.
 The shift in culture has seen more employees performing their meetings outside and taking calls outdoors while they get in their steps.

 There has been an increase in the awareness of how beneficial it can be to get outside during the day, including improved mental health, increased creativity, and improved mood.

 As this notion to get outside makes its way into the workplace, businesses are seeing a shift to a more relaxed atmosphere that encourages employees to work where they’re most comfortable.

 When it comes to improving the culture of a business, it’s not just about building a team of like-minded employees.
 When an employer forces workers into a specific style of work, it is common that the individual talents of workers won’t be able to flourish.

 The benefit of including millennials in your team is being inspired by their values to improve the work culture for everyone.
-That means putting a higher value on their personal time, increasing employee connections and creating a culture that supports employee wellness.
+That means putting a higher value on their time, increasing employee connections, and creating a culture that supports employee wellness.